sksoumik/ai_ml/README.md

 - **Batch Gradient Descent**.
 Batch size is set to the total number of examples in the training dataset.
 - **Stochastic Gradient Descent**.
 Batch size is set to one.
 - **Minibatch Gradient Descent**.
 Batch size is set to more than one and less than the total number of examples in the training dataset.

+### Small Batch Size

+- A smaller batch size reduces overfitting because it increases the noise in the training process.
+- A smaller batch size can improve the generalization of the model.

+If we use a small batch size, the optimizer will only see a small portion of the data during every cycle.
+This introduces noise in the training process because the gradient of the batch may take you in entirely different directions.
+However, on average, you will head towards a reasonable local minimum like you would using a larger batch size.
+Here is Jason Brownlee on ["How to Control the Stability of Training Neural Networks With the Batch Size"](https://machinelearningmastery.com/how-to-control-the-speed-and-stability-of-training-neural-networks-with-gradient-descent-batch-size/):

+> Smaller batch sizes are noisy, offering a regularizing effect and lower generalization error.

 ### Python’s built-in `sorted()` function